gvenkatn/xv6-MLFQ/README.md

 Thank you for contributing to our project!

-**Disclaimer:** This project should not be used for university projects or plagiarism.
-It is meant for educational and learning purposes only.
+**Disclaimer:** This project should not be used for university coursework projects.
+The contributors are not responsible if individuals are caught for plagiarism or academic dishonesty while using this project for such purposes.